-The Company's investments in new CLOs in recent years as well as strategic refinancing or reset transactions completed by the Investment Manager since MPLF's IPO have continued to positively impact the level of distributions received by the Company.
-CLO cash distributions received have exceeded the amount paid out by the Company in dividends to shareholders by a comfortable margin.
-The following chart illustrates how the investment of the excess of CLO distributions over the dividends paid to ordinary and LSC shareholders has contributed to the growth in MPLF's investable assets since MPLF's IPO.
+The Company's investments in new CLOs in recent years as well as strategic refinancing or reset transactions have continued to positively impact the level of distributions received by the Company.
+CLO cash distributions received have exceeded the amount paid out by the Company in Ordinary Share dividends and LSC distributions to shareholders by a decent margin.
+The following chart illustrates how the investment of the excess of CLO distributions over the dividends paid to Ordinary and LSC shareholders has contributed to the growth in MPLF's investable assets since MPLF's IPO.

-MPLF CLO Portfolio Distributions vs. Dividends Paid (\$ Millions)(17)
+MPLF CLO Portfolio Distributions vs. Dividends Paid (\$ Millions)(16)

-During 2022 distributions from the Company's CLO investments aggregated US\$44.2 million, an increase compared to US\$42.9 million received during 2021.
-None of the Company's CLO investments were required to divert cash available for distribution to CLO equity investors due to a failing junior overcollateralisation ratio test during the period.
-The US\$44.2 million of CLO distributions received by MPLF exceeded the US\$17.9 million of dividends paid to shareholders and US\$4.3 million of expenses and interest on outstanding borrowings paid during the first half of the year.
+During 2023 distributions from the Company's CLO investments aggregated US\$42.3 million, a slight decrease compared to US\$44.2 million received during 2022.
+The US\$42.3 million of CLO distributions received by MPLF exceeded the US\$13.4 million of Ordinary Share dividends and US\$8.4 million of Liquidating Share Class distributions paid during the year.

-The Company's July and October 2022 CLO distributions were noticeably lower than quarterly CLO distributions received during the first half of 2022.
-The decrease was driven in part by a mismatch between reference rates for CLO assets and liabilities.
-There existed a persistently wide basis between 1-month and 3-month rates in the rising rate environment in 2022 which impacted all investors in CLO equity securities as loan issuers are able to elect to pay interest based on the more favorable 1-month base rates whereas CLO liabilities accrue interest using the higher 3-month base rates.
-We believe this remains a localised impact on the excess spread, and project CLO equity distributions to rebound throughout 2023 as the pace and expectation of interest rate hikes moderates, and the basis between reference rate tenors diminishes.
+The lower year-over-year distribution totals were driven in part by a mismatch between reference rates for CLO assets and liabilities.
+There existed a persistently wide basis between 1-month and 3-month rates in the rising rate environment in 2022 into the beginning of 2023 which impacted all investors in CLO equity securities as loan issuers are able to elect to pay interest based on the more favourable 1-month base rates whereas CLO liabilities accrue interest using the higher 3-month base rates.
+We expected this was a localised impact on excess spread and that CLO equity distributions would rebound in the second half of 2023 as the pace and expectation of interest rate hikes moderated and the basis between reference rate tenors diminished.